-Parainfluenza Virus is a highly contagious respiratory infection that is one of the causes of kennel cause.
+Parainfluenza Virus is a highly contagious respiratory infection that is one of the causes of kennel cough.
 It can cause a moist or dry cough, fever, nasal discharge, lack of energy, and loss of appetite.
 These symptoms can vary in intensity.
 Dogs that were in groups as puppies are more susceptible to this virus.

-Bordatella is the most common bacteria isolated from dogs with kennel cough.
+Bordetella is the most common bacteria isolated from dogs with kennel cough.
 The most common symptom is a dry, hacking cough followed by retching.
 Many owners notice a honking cough and watery nasal discharge.
 Many times there is recent history of boarding or coming into contact with other dogs.
 In severe cases you may see pneumonia and death.

 Leptospirosis is a bacteria that is carried by wild animals and spread in urine.
 Most dogs are exposed to Leptospirosis by contaminated water, urine, bite wounds, or ingestion of contaminated tissue.
-Symptoms vary from vomiting, fever, yellowing of the skin, diarrhea, and joint or muscle pain.
+Symptoms vary from vomiting and diarrhea to joint and muscle pain, but severe cases can be fatal.
+Leptospirosis is also zoonotic.